Manya2302/Swapchat/replit.md

 1. **Profile Management**:
    - Users can edit their profile information (full name, mobile, date of birth, description)
-   - Profile image upload with base64 encoding
+   - Profile image upload with base64 encoding and local storage
    - Profile preview accessible via avatar icon in top-right corner
    - View-only fields for username, email, and join date
    - Consistent Swapchat dark theme styling
+   - Authenticated API calls using cookie-based JWT tokens

 2. **Stories Feature** (WhatsApp-style):
    - Create text-based stories with customizable background colors
+   - Image upload support with base64 encoding for stories
+   - Dynamic text color visibility based on background brightness
    - 24-hour auto-expiration using MongoDB TTL index
    - View tracking: tracks who viewed each story and when
    - Story viewer with navigation between multiple stories
    - Grouped display: all stories from same user shown together
    - Story count indicator for users with multiple active stories
    - Privacy: users can see who viewed their stories
+   - Authenticated mutations using apiRequest helper with credentials

 3. **User Search & Discovery**:
    - Search users by username with @username format